 If, even after a diligent search, your spouse is still unlocatable, you can proceed with what is known as a ‘divorce by publication.’
 This method involves publishing a notice of the divorce in a newspaper or similar publication in the last known location of your spouse.
 The requirements for this process can vary, so it is wise to consult with a legal professional.

-Given the complexities involved in this type of divorce, consulting with a Manhattan divorce lawyer is highly recommended.
-Juan Luciano can provide guidance tailored to your specific situation, ensuring that all legal protocols are followed and increasing the likelihood of a favorable outcome.
-By following these steps and seeking appropriate legal counsel, you can effectively initiate and complete a divorce, even if your spouse is not present or locatable.
+Given the challenges involved in this type of divorce, consulting with a Manhattan divorce lawyer is highly recommended.
+Juan Luciano can provide guidance tailored to your specific situation, increasing the likelihood of a favorable outcome.
+Following these steps and seeking appropriate legal counsel allows you to effectively initiate and complete a divorce, even if your spouse is not present or cannot be located.

 What is Service By Publication?